SiliconLabs/bluetooth_applications/bluetooth_air_quality_monitor/README.md

 ![hardware connection](images/hardware_connection.png)

-The Thunderboard Sense 2 and the MikroE Buzzer 2 Click can be plugged into the the Silabs Click Shield directly via the Thunderboard socket and the mikroBus socket respectively.
+The Thunderboard Sense 2 and the MikroE Buzzer 2 Click can be plugged into the Silabs Click Shield directly via the Thunderboard socket and the mikroBus socket respectively.
 To connect the Thunderboard with the SparkFun Micro OLED Breakout (Qwiic) board we can use some [Flexible Qwiic Cable - Female Jumper](https://www.sparkfun.com/products/17261) as shown in the table below:

 | EFR32BG22 Thunderboard Kit markings |  Qwiic cables color scheme  |
 |-------------------------------------|:---------------------------:|